Convert your windows WSL2 into a usable operating system with GUI

 Conclusion

-Its is not recommended to edit Linux files directly from windows. however with the GUI you can install a code editor of your choice to make changes to a files as you wish.
+It is not recommended to edit Linux files directly from Windows.
+However, with the GUI, you can install a code editor of your choice to make changes to files as you wish.